Explore essential TradingView indicators for identifying liquidity zones, crucial for effective trading strategies across various markets.

 Liquidity Pools Indicator

-The Liquidity Pools indicator maps areas on the chart where liquidity accumulates, revealing clusters of orders that can act as significant support or resistance levels.
-By pinpointing these pools, traders can better anticipate market reversals or breakouts.
-The indicator’s clustering algorithm helps identify where large institutional positions may be built or defended, providing valuable insights into market structure.
+The Liquidity Pools indicator maps areas on the chart where liquidity accumulates, revealing clusters of orders that often act as significant support or resistance.
+Its clustering algorithm assists in spotting where large institutional positions may be built or defended.
+For traders focused on order‑flow, Liquidity Pools can be combined with LuxAlgo’s Range Detector to visualise consolidation around these clusters.

 • Key Features: